berryywise/e-bookmaniac/README.md

 Different subscription tiers - to have your e-book stand out in the marketplace crowd.

-Mimic sales script for testing and demo purposes.
-Generates random sales with random products for a user over a span of 24 hours.

 Want to see a live demo?
 Check it out here 👉 https://app.bookmaniac.net/

 Use login 'admin' and password 'admin', or create your own account and achieve the full experience!